 Start engaging your audience.

-If you are currently using social media networks such as Facebook, Twitter, YouTube or LinkedIn, it’s important to promote them on your website and company blog.
+If you are currently using social media networks such as Facebook, Twitter, YouTube or LinkedIn, it is important to promote them on your website and company blog.
 Additionally, you need to make sure that your company website is included on all of your traditional marketing efforts, as well as your business letterhead, business cards and e-mail signatures.
-Small businesses like yours don’t have the luxury of a large marketing budget, so this is a good way to increase your web traffic without spending a fortune.
+Small businesses like yours do not have the luxury of a large marketing budget, so this is a good way to increase your web traffic without spending a fortune.

 The cost-effective way to market your business.

 Traditional marketing efforts that require an advertising agency or design firm can be too costly for your small business.
-Plus, in order for your small business’ marketing message to get noticed and resonate, it needs to be seen many times by your intended audience, and this requires expensive media placement fees.
+In addition, in order for your small business’ marketing message to be noticed and resonate, it needs to be seen many times by your intended audience, and this requires expensive media placement fees.
 Social media marketing, such as Twitter ads, is far more cost-effective and enables you to promote your business in real-time.